braindecode/braindecode/CONTRIBUTING.md

     Parameters
     ----------
     my_parameter : int
-        DESCRIBE YOUR PARAMETERS HERE, AND WHY YOU SET THESE DEFAULT VALUES
+        DESCRIBE YOUR PARAMETERS HERE AND WHY YOU SET THESE DEFAULT VALUES

     References
     ----------
     ..
 [1] First Author, Second Author (YEAR).
-       Title of the Article that Introduce this Architecture.
+       Title of the Article that Introduces this Architecture.
        Journal or Conference name, DATE.
        Online: URL/DOI OF THE PUBLICATION
     '''